Current Site Visitors

 Submit Your Expense Reports

-Copies of receipts are required for all expenses regardless of the amount, including meal receipts, taxi receipts, flight/train receipts (if not booked through ATC Travel Management), hotel receipts, etc. As always, expense reports should be submitted within 30 days of your trip.
-For additional information on site visit expense-related questions, please review the FAQs ‘Travel’ section of the Site Visitor Manual (PDF, 3MB).
+Copies of receipts are required for all expenses regardless of the amount, including meal receipts, taxi receipts, flight/train receipts (if not booked through Deem/ATC Travel Management), hotel receipts, etc. Expense reports must be submitted within 30 days of your trip.
+Additional information regarding submitting site visit-related expenses will be provided to site visit teams each time a visit is formally confirmed by the OPCA.

 Understanding Roles and Responsibilities